-NK cell maturation in DAP12, FcRy and CD3ζ polypeptide deficient mice
+NK cell maturation in DAP12, FcR γ , and CD3 ζ polypeptide-deficient mice

-All known human and mouse ITAM-dependent NK cell activating receptors are associated with either DAP12 or with CD3 ζ and/or FcR γ .^{4-6,8} NK cells deficient for these three signaling subunits thus represent an adequate model to evaluate the relevance of ITAM-dependent NK cell activating receptors in NK cell differentiation and activation.
-We have previously reported a defect in NK cell cytotoxicity in CD3 ζ /FcR γ^{KO} mice31, which could be the consequence of intestinal bowel disease (IBD) that develops in these mice.^{22,36} To prevent the generation of autoreactive T and B lymphocytes responsible of IBD, CD3 ζ /FcR γ^{KO} mice were thus bred with RAG^{KO} mice to generate ZGR mice (Supplementary Figure 1A).
+All known human and mouse ITAM-dependent NK cell-activating receptors are associated with either DAP12 or with CD3ζ and/or FcR γ .^{4-6,8} NK cells deficient for these 3 signaling subunits thus represent an adequate model to evaluate the relevance of ITAM-dependent NK cell-activating receptors in NK cell differentiation and activation.
+We have previously reported a defect in NK cell cytotoxicity in CD3ζ/FcR γ ^{KO} mice,31 which could be the consequence of intestinal bowel disease (IBD) that develops in these mice.^{22,36} To prevent the generation of autoreactive T and B lymphocytes responsible of IBD, CD3ζ/FcR γ ^{KO} mice were thus bred with RAG^{KO} mice to generate ZGR mice (Figure S1A; see the Supplemental Figures link at the top of the online article, at the Blood website).
 ZGR mice were crossed to loss-of-function DAP12^{KI} mice, to obtain ZGKR mice.

-Splenic absolute NK cell numbers were not significantly altered in either ZGR or ZGKR mice, as compared to controls (Figure 1A), despite reduced NK cell percentages (Supplementary Figure 1B).
-Mixed bone marrow experiments unambiguously show that altered NK cell percentages are an indirect consequence of CD3ζ/FcRγ deficiency on the microenvironment in which NK cells develop (Supplementary Figure 1C).
-However, the phenotype of NK cell in ZGKR mice, which corresponds to a fully mature NK cell phenotype37, was not significantly modified in comparison to control mice (Figure 1B).
-Yet, NKG2D expression is up-regulated in ZGKR mice, as previously reported for DAP12^{KI} mice.15 Taken together, these findings indicate that CD3ζ, FcRγ and DAP12 are dispensable, alone and in combination, for the differentiation of mature mouse splenic NK cells.
+Splenic absolute NK cell numbers were not significantly altered in either ZGR or ZGKR mice, as compared with controls (Figure 1A), despite reduced NK cell percentages (Figure S1B).
+Mixed bone marrow experiments unambiguously show that altered NK cell percentages are an indirect consequence of CD3 ζ /FcR γ deficiency on the microenvironment in which NK cells develop (Figure S1C).
+However, the phenotype of NK cells in ZGKR mice, which corresponds to a fully mature NK cell phenotype,37 was not significantly modified in comparison to control mice (Figure 1B).
+Yet, NKG2D expression is up-regulated in ZGKR mice, as previously reported for DAP12^{K1} mice.15 Taken together, these findings indicate that CD3 ζ , FcR γ , and DAP12 are dispensable, alone and in combination, for the differentiation of mature mouse splenic NK cells.

-Multiplicity of NK cell activating pathways
+Multiplicity of NK cell-activating pathways

 NK cells isolated from ZGKR mice were used as cytolytic effectors against a wide panel of tumor cell lines.
-Because of altered NK cell percentages detected in ZGR and ZGKR mice (Supplementary Figure 1B), only purified splenic NK cells from polyIC stimulated control and mutant mice were used (polyIC NK cells).
-Lysis of YAC-1 lymphoma cells by NK cells from ZGKR mice was only marginally reduced compared to NK cells from control mice (Figure 2A, upper panel).
-However, the lysis of B16 melanoma cells expressing the NKG2D ligand Rae1β (B16-Rae1β) was substantially reduced when NK cells were derived from ZGKR mice (Figure 2A, middle panel).
-RMA (MHC class I+) and RMA-S (MHC class I^{low}) are also less efficiently killed by NK cells isolated from ZGKR mice, though ZGKR NK cells, like wild type NK cells, killed RMA-S better than RMA cells (Figure 2A, lower panel).
-"Missing self recognition" is thus operative in NK cells isolated from ZGKR mice, despite the likely involvement of an ITAM-dependent receptor in the recognition of both RMA and RMA-S.
+Because of altered NK cell percentages detected in ZGR and ZGKR mice (Figure S1B), only purified splenic NK cells from polyIC-stimulated control and mutant mice were used (polyIC NK cells).
+Lysis of YAC-1 lymphoma cells by NK cells from ZGKR mice was only marginally reduced compared with NK cells from control mice (Figure 2A, top).
+However, the lysis of B16 melanoma cells expressing the NKG2D ligand Rae1B (B16-Rae1B) was substantially reduced when NK cells were derived from ZGKR mice (Figure 2A, middle).
+RMA (MHC class I+) and RMA-S (MHC class I^{low}) are also less efficiently killed by NK cells isolated from ZGKR mice, although ZGKR NK cells, like wild-type NK cells, killed RMA-S better than RMA cells (Figure 2A, bottom).
+"Missing selfrecognition" is thus operative in NK cells isolated from ZGKR mice, despite the likely involvement of an ITAM-dependent receptor in the recognition of both RMA and RMA-S.